 Timestamp Google Sheets Script

-While both keyboard shortcuts and formulas work well, these won’t automatically insert timestamps in Google Sheets.
+So why use a timestamp Google Sheets script?
+While both keyboard shortcuts and formulas work well, these won’t automatically insert anything unless you program them to do so.
+That’s what I did.

-In the script editor code window, copy-paste the following code (credit for this script goes to Stackoverflow):
+In the script editor code window, copy-paste the following code (credit for the original script goes to Stackoverflow):

 3. Save the code by clicking on the Save icon in the toolbar.
 It may ask you to give it a name.